 WordPress 3.3 created a bug with my SEO plugin, Internal Link Building, such that the credits line normally found at the end of a page would appear in the middle of the post editor.
 Plugin developer Aaron of AahaCreative.com has coded an update that squashes the bug.
 The newest version is called 2.1 (I know, I had called a previous version v3, but I made a mistake then).

 The ability to block automated internal linking from happening on either pages or posts is also now included, following popular demand.
-It’s useful to prevent traffic leaking from your sales oriented pages (e.g. a “Services” page on your SEO site) and thus increase conversions.
-To use this feature, simply go to the Settings page (labelled “Keywords”) and scroll past your list of keywords until you see this:
+It’s useful to prevent traffic leaking from your sales-oriented pages (e.g. a “Services” page on your SEO site) and thus increase conversions.
+To use this feature, simply go to the Settings page (labeled “Keywords”) and scroll past your list of keywords until you see this:

 You can download it now – just get my latest posts by RSS or email and you’ll see the link in the posts’ footer (or next email you receive, if you subscribe by email).